Preface:

 2 EC (BLDC) motors as generators

-The relative simple consideration on brushed DC motors are complicated on EC motors by the fact that there are three phases to consider.
+The relatively simple consideration on brushed DC motors are complicated on EC motors by the fact that there are three phases to consider.
 An additional electrical circuit must replace the rectifying behavior of the brush system if a DC voltage is to be obtained.
 On the other hand, brushless EC motors offer the possibility to produce AC voltages.

 2.1 EC motor as AC generator